 Julia, as the owner and principal physiotherapist of North Down Physio, graduated from the University of Ulster in 1996.
 After working in the NHS for 7 years in a variety of different settings, she moved to New Zealand for a year where she worked in a busy physiotherapy clinic, specialising in sports injuries.
 During this time Julia was also employed by Christchurch Rugby Football Club, to provide physiotherapy services to their senior squad.
 Since her return to Belfast she has been based in private practice working with sports and general musculoskeletal injuries.

 She established North Down Physio in 2009 as a sole practitioner, and now has a team of expert therapists working alongside her.

-One of the highlights of Julia’s career to date has been working with Team Northern Ireland at the Commonwealth Games in Glasgow 2014.
-Experiencing the Athlete Village, Opening and Closing Ceremonies, and eat/sleep/breathing sport for 16 days was an emotional, exhausting, but totally exhilarating experience that she will never forget.
+The highlights of Julia’s career to date has been working with Team Northern Ireland at the Commonwealth Games in Gold Coast 2018 and Glasgow 2014.
+Experiencing the multisport atmosphere in the Athlete Village, Opening and Closing Ceremonies, Medal Ceremonies and eat/sleep/breathing sport for weeks on end was an emotional, exhausting, but totally exhilarating experience that she will never forget.

 Julia’s passion for sports physiotherapy was again highlighted as she had the opportunity to work at the London 2012 Olympic Games.
 Through a rigorous application process, Julia was selected to be a Physiotherapist as part of the volunteer medical team at the Riverbank Hockey Arena.
 She had the pleasure of working with the athletes and the technical staff of the hockey family… A journey of both professional and personal development on an Olympic scale!